kellpossible/Source2PDF/README.md

 scanning the project directory for relevant source files.
 It is also possible to instruct Source2PDF to exclude certain documents or folders using regular expressions.

+Here is an example of the output you can expect: [Source2PDF.pdf](https://github.com/kellpossible/Source2PDF/blob/master/Source2Pdf.pdf?raw=true)

 Installation
 --------------